Get the best out of your new benchtop

 On the downside, it has to be treated by sanding and/or oiling regularly to keep it looking good.

-If your home is going to be more modern, why not consider installing a stainless steel kitchen bench top.
-Having a stainless steel benchtop will make your kitchen look like a professional chef’s kitchen, and will also complement your stainless steel appliances.
-You could add in a stainless steel splashback to finish the whole kitchen off.
+If your home is going to be modern, consider installing a stainless steel kitchen bench top.
+Having a stainless steel benchtop will make your kitchen look like a professional chef’s kitchen.
+And it will also complement your stainless steel appliances.
+Add in a stainless steel splashback to finish the whole kitchen off.

-Stainless steel is extremely hardy as well, being highly resistant to bacteria, heat and staining.
+Stainless steel is extremely hardy and highly resistant to bacteria, heat and staining.

-Stainless steel does scratch easily!
+Stainless steel scratches easily!
 It can be buffed, but the scratches will still be there.

 Marble or Granite

-Marble and Granite are natural materials and work well with both modern and more traditional kitchen design.
+Marble and Granite are natural materials.
+They work well with both modern and more traditional kitchen design.
 Not only does it look spectacular, it cannot be matched in quality, finish or colour.
-Because it’s a natural product, marble or granite have individual character, colour and pattern variations.
+Because it’s a natural product, it has individual character, colour and pattern variations.
 It’s a classic and stylish material which has made it an Australian favourite.

 Scratch and heat resistant